TEAM & Partners

 Gabriel graduated from the University of Costa Rica with a degree in microbiology (2009) and stayed to earn his master’s, also in microbiology (2014).
 He completed his doctorate in geophysical sciences at the University of Chicago (2020).
 Gabriel’s research at the U Chicago Coleman lab focused on biogeochemistry and microbial systems.
 He developed an expertise in computational genomics through his research and has taught several workshops at the University of Costa Rica related to DNA sequence analysis and phylogenetics.

-Gabriel is now a post-doctoral research with the Currie Lab at UW-Madison and also works with the Pinto Lab at the U. of Costa Rica.
+Gabriel is now a post-doctoral researcher with the Currie Lab at UW-Madison where he also collaborates with the Pinto Lab at the U. of Costa Rica.

 Lead Bioinformatics Scientist